Pieta | |||||||||

 Portrays Mary holding the dead Jesus after his crucifixion.
 Highly realistic, highly finished work of marble sculpture on a monumental scale.
 It is life size, but seems greater in some respects, since Mary appears bigger than her adult male son.
 Exhibits the classical beauty and naturalism that was an ideal of the Renaissance that Michelangelo was so instrumental in developing.

-Life is acceptance of pain.
 Resignation in the face of tragedy.

 Jesus, religion, Virgin Mary

-- Login to post comments
+- Log in to post comments

-Also acceptance and suggestion of transcendence of suffering?In Mary's face I see the acceptance, and in the position of her left hand, I see an accepting gesture.
+Also Acceptance And Suggestion Of Transcendence Of Suffering?In Mary's face I see the acceptance, and in the position of her left hand, I see an accepting gesture.
 The quiet composure of her face gives me a hint of rising above the terrible event.
 Could be I'm reading that into the piece, though acceptance-leading-to-transcendence also fits with the Christian-metaphysics element of the work's subject.